We strongly advise that you DO NOT buy a mouthpiece/automatic toothbrush.

 Are they clinically tested and proven?

-The brands suggest that they have worked with dental professionals to develop such products to ensure they perform effectively, but it is too early for any serious clinical trials to have been conducted and for the brushes to be compared to current electric toothbrushes.
+Some brands suggest that they have worked with dental professionals to develop such products to ensure they perform effectively.
+They may well have, but to date, no brush has been given the seal of approval by our in-house dentists.

 However, such trials are expensive to conduct and take time, so we do not expect to see reliable results for the foreseeable future, until a larger, better financed brand or company begins to make such a product.

 Having myself spoken to many of the product creators, they would not continue with manufacturing and producing a product they do not believe could succeed and deliver beneficial results to the public.